education.vic.gov.au

 • when the review is scheduled

-• opportunities for school community members to get involved with the PRSE and the review (for example, focus groups, interviews, surveys)
+• opportunities for school community members to get involved (for example, focus groups, interviews, surveys)

-• how review findings will be shared back to the school community and used after the review.
+• how review findings will be shared with the school community and used after the review.

-For advice on engaging the school community in preparation of the PRSE refer to the Pre-review self-evaluation guidance chapter.
-School community members should also be engaged in the review through fieldwork, described further in the What happens during a school review guidance chapter.
+For advice on engaging the school community, refer to the Pre-review self-evaluation guidance and the What happens during a school review guidance chapter.

 How to complete the PRSE

-The PRSE includes the following sections, and schools analyse and upload data and supporting evidence on performance, practices and processes for each of these:
+The PRSE includes the following sections, where schools plan their PRSE, and analyse and upload data and supporting evidence on performance, practices and processes:

 Evaluating targets with new NAPLAN assessment data

-Changes to NAPLAN assessment and reporting in 2023 have implications for how schools assess against NAPLAN-related targets.
+The 2023 changes to NAPLAN assessment and reporting have implications for how schools assess against NAPLAN-related targets.

 Changes to NAPLAN reporting mean that schools will not be able to assess progress against NAPLAN targets in their School Strategic Plan set under the previous reporting process.
 Schools should therefore select the ‘not able to assess’ option on the PRSE for any NAPLAN targets.